lucapiuri/Absenteeism/README.md

 -  We store the model by "pickling" it, so that we can export it and use it elsewhere.
 The stored model contains all the weights and the bias, the fact that it's a logistic regression, the random state for the data shuffling etc.

+LOADING AND USING THE MODEL

+Since we exported the model, we can now use it outside of the Jupyter Notebook in which we created it In this new Notebook we load the absenteeism module and the scaler, in order to preprocess new data and run our regression with a fresh dataset.

+We export the the new dataset with the added predicted values created by our regression and we can proceed visualizing the results in Tableau